apache/gravitino/docs/how-to-use-python-client.md

 4. Run integration tests

-   Because Python client will connect Gravitino Server to execute integration tests, So we let Gradle automatic execute `./gradlew compileDistribution -x test` command to compile the Gravitino project in the `distribution` directory.
-When you execute integration test via Gradle command or IDE, Gravitino integration test environment framework (`integration_test_env.py`) will automatically start and stop Gravitino server.
+   Because Python client connects to Gravitino Server to run integration tests, So it runs `./gradlew compileDistribution -x test` command automatically to compile the Gravitino project in the `distribution` directory.
+When you run integration tests via Gradle command or IDE, Gravitino integration test framework (`integration_test_env.py`) will start and stop Gravitino server automatically.

     ```shell
     ./gradlew :clients:client-python:test